Anku5hk/Programmers_guide_to_Python/book.md

 a.return_number(10) # 100
 b.return_number(10) # 100
 ```
-* Class methods/variables that begin & end with double underscore "\_\_" are called special variables/methods(also called dunder methods) in Python.
+* **special variables/fucntions**: Class methods/variables that begin & end with double underscore "\_\_" are called special variables/methods(also called dunder methods) in Python.
+[List](http://docs.python.org/3/reference/datamodel.html#special-method-names) of special functions in python.
-* Function overriding: Changing the default functionality of a built-in function for that particular object.
+* **Function overriding**: Changing the default functionality of a built-in function for that particular object.
-* Operator Overloading: Make operators work for user-defined classes, when a class implements a particular operator function(which is a special function in python) and changes its functionality(does something and returns something), that functionality is applicable to that class.
+* **Operator Overloading**: Make operators work for user-defined classes, when a class implements a particular operator function(which is a special function in python) and changes its functionality(does something and returns something), that functionality is applicable to that class.
 ```Python
 ## Function Overriding
 class MyClass: